Beech Fern

 Beech Fern family (Thelypteridaceae)

-Cultivation: The preference is dappled sunlight to medium shade, mesic to dry conditions, and a somewhat acid soil with abundant organic matter (including a layer of fallen leaves).
+Cultivation: The preference is dappled sunlight to medium shade, moist to dry-mesic conditions, and a somewhat acid soil with abundant organic matter (including a layer of fallen leaves).
 This fern normally grows underneath deciduous trees; it is adaptable to shade gardens.

-Range & Habitat: Beech Fern is locally common in western and extreme southern Illinois; elsewhere in the state, it is occasional to absent (see Distribution Map).
-Habitats include upland woodlands, wooded slopes, and thinly wooded bluffs.
-In Illinois, this fern is commonly associated with oak trees (instead of beech trees); it is usually found in high quality woodlands.
+Range & Habitat: The native Beech Fern is occasional to locally common in western and southern Illinois, while elsewhere in the state it is occasional to absent (see Distribution Map).
+Habitats include upland woodlands, wooded slopes, and wooded bluffs.
+In Illinois, this fern is commonly associated with oak trees (instead of beech trees); it is usually found in higher quality woodlands where the original ground flora is intact.

 Faunal Associations: Specific information about floral-faunal relationships for this species is unavailable.